huggingface/blog/overview-quantization-transformers.md

 ### Inference speed (forward pass only)

-This benchmark measures only the prefill step, which corresponds to the foward pass during training.
+This benchmark measures only the prefill step, which corresponds to the forward pass during training.
 It  was run on a single NVIDIA A100-SXM4-80GB GPU with a prompt length of 512.
 The model we used was `meta-llama/Llama-2-13b-hf`.

 with batch size = 1: